SJuhl75/codespaces-FRITZvpn/README.md

 5. Create a codespace - after its started, you should be connected to your VPN.
 If you aren't you can manually run `.devcontainer/start-openvpn.sh` to try again and logs can be found in `.devcontainer/openvpn-tmp/openvpn.log`.

 # SSH
+Use the following command to access CodeSpace by SSH via VPN.
+Credentials must be provided by SSH_PASS environment variable.
+>> ssh -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null vscode@localhost
 https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux
-ssh -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null vscode@localhost

 # WireGuard
-https://github.com/pirate/wireguard-docs
+Although somebody suggested, using ...
-sudo ln /usr/bin/resolvectl /usr/bin/systemd-resolve
+>> sudo ln /usr/bin/resolvectl /usr/bin/systemd-resolve
+in order to trouble due to missing resolvconf binary.
+One possible solution is to remove DNS settings from wireguard config file. https://github.com/pirate/wireguard-docs

 # Environment
-/workspaces/.codespaces/shared/
-jq -r "."  /workspaces/.codespaces/shared/user-secrets-envs.json
+Something to explore later on, folder: /workspaces/.codespaces/shared/ jq -r "."  /workspaces/.codespaces/shared/user-secrets-envs.json